 5. Maximize your time with students.

-Your students only get a few hours a week with you.
+French immersion students get to hear and communicate in French for hours a day whereas your students only get a few hours a week with you.
 This means that they need to hear as much from you as they can.
 So, speak French as much as you can!

 Related : Get your students speaking French!